kashif-nawaz/RHOCP_CN2_AI_NMState_Redfish_API/README.md

  --network bridge=br-Tenant,mac=52:54:00:6a:37:33
 ```
 #### Configure Sushi-Emulartor on KVM Host
-* I followed [link](https://cloudcult.dev/sushy-emulator-redfish-for-the-virtualization-nation/)  and [link](https://cloudcult.dev/fishing-for-sushy-with-curl/) to setup Suhi and use it alongwith Redfish API to manage VMs.
+* I followed the [link](https://cloudcult.dev/sushy-emulator-redfish-for-the-virtualization-nation/)  and [link](https://cloudcult.dev/fishing-for-sushy-with-curl/) to setup Suhi and use it alongwith Redfish API to manage VMs.
 * Sushi-Emulator will be created as Podman container and later on Podman container can be configured as systemd service
 * Hence, I am using Ubuntu 20.04 on my KVM host, so installing Podman was bit challenging on Ubunut, I followed following links to install Podman on my kvm host , reffered as control-host  in my topology.
 * [Link](https://www.microhost.com/docs/tutorial/how-to-install-podman-on-ubuntu-20-04-lts/)